THINGS TO KNOW ABOUT YOUR LIBRARY CARD

 New items will have a two week checkout period and may not be renewed.
 Older items will have a two week checkout period and may be renewed twice if no one has requested the item.
 Overdues: $0.05 per day, not to exceed cost of item.
 Damaged or lost items will be billed to patron at replacement cost.

-7 day checkout period, limit 3, may not be renewed.
+All Byron Public Library District items are due after 14 days.
+Limit 3 and may not be renewed.
 Overdues: $1.00 per day, not to exceed cost of item.
 Damaged or lost video games will be billed to patron at replacement cost.

 Local history materials